anstoradonlab/radon-monitor/user-docs/configuring-a-site.md

 # The labjack ID can be set in software.
 A special value of -1 means
 # to use the first labjack found, which only makes sense if there is
-# only ever one labjack connected to the PC
+# only ever one labjack connected to the PC (only applies to Labjack-based devices)
 labjack_id=-1
 # Only use the labjack with the serial number specifed here.
 A special
 # value of -1 means to ignore the serial number.
+# (only applies to Labjack-based devices)
 labjack_serial=-1
 # Flushing duration to use during calibrations (seconds)
 flush_duration_sec=3600